pantheon-systems/documentation/source/docs/articles/local.md

 #### WordPress or Drupal: Via SFTP
 If you are using WordPress or you do not have Drush and rsync, you can use your SFTP client to upload the files.

-- Go to your Pantheon dashboard and [copy the CLI command](/docs/articles/sites/code/developing-directly-with-sftp-mode/#sftp-connection-information).
+- Go to your Pantheon Dashboard and [copy the CLI command](/docs/articles/sites/code/developing-directly-with-sftp-mode/#sftp-connection-information).
 - Open a terminal window.
 - Navigate to the proper directory on your local file system.
     - **Drupal**: sites/default/files
     - **WordPress**: wp-content/uploads
-- Paste the SFTP connection command copied from your Pantheon dashboard into your terminal window and press ENTER.
+- Paste the SFTP connection command copied from your Pantheon Dashboard into your terminal window and press ENTER.
 - Enter `cd files` and press ENTER
 - Enter `put -r ./*` and press ENTER to transfer the files up.
 - Once complete enter `exit` and press ENTER to exit your SFTP program.